hyperledger/fabric/docs/source/test_network.md

 ```
 2019-12-04 17:38:21.048 EST [chaincodeCmd] chaincodeInvokeOrQuery -> INFO 001 Chaincode invoke successful. result: status:200
 ```

+**Note:** If you deployed the Java chaincode, run the invoke command with the following arguments instead: `'{"function":"changeCarOwner","Args":["CAR009","Dave"]}'` The Fabcar chaincode written in Java uses a different index than the chaincode written in Javascipt or Go.

 Because the endorsement policy for the fabcar chaincode requires the transaction to be signed by Org1 and Org2, the chaincode invoke command needs to target both